-Although the Company has not changed its external auditor in year 2018, the General Shareholders' Meeting held on 6 June 2018, in line with the proposal the Audit and Compliance Committee made to the Board of Directors, agreed to appoint the firm Deloitte, S.L. as the external auditor for the verification of the annual accounts and the management report of the Company and its consolidated Group for years 2019, 2020 and 2021.
-Therefore, the change of the external auditor will take place in 2019.
+In the General Shareholders' Meeting held on 6 June 2018, in line with the proposal the Audit and Compliance Committee made to the Board of Directors, it was agreed to appoint the firm Deloitte, S.L. as the external auditor for the verification of the annual accounts and the management report of the Company and its consolidated Group for years 2019, 2020 and 2021.